Printers come in a variety of general types with a variety of features available. You must know what your printer can do!

 Check carefully to be sure you send your print job to the right printer!

-Check what media your printer can handle BEFORE you buy greeting card stock, photo paper, transparencies, etc. Find the control with the list of media.
-Some printers have very long lists with exact brand names while other printers have just general descriptions.
-Yes, it matters!
-Also check what sizes the printer can handle.
-Some can print small sizes like envelopes and index cards, but not all.
+Check what media your printer can handle BEFORE you buy greeting card stock, photo paper, transparencies, labels, etc. Find the control with the list of media.

 PowerPoint 2007: Print dialog > Properties